 — Notetaking - a higher level and quality of notes via assistive technology, review with/by instructors and computer-based to individualize means of access to and use of the notes.

-— Workshops/Seminars - content experts presenting to a small group to allow for individualized instruction, conversation and easy access to the presentors.
+— Workshops/Seminars (not offered as a course) - content experts presenting to a small group to allow for individualized instruction, conversation and easy access to the presentors.

 — One-on-One - individual instruction on skills, strategies and resources to enhance learning; assistance with managing transition, individual responsibility and administrative processes to meet expectations/requirements; counseling regarding disability, career exploration and other needs; and ongoing monitoring, management and support (“life skills coach”).